 Instructor, Baccalaureate Entry to Practice Division

-Throughout her career, Seaman has been dedicated to educating students entering the nursing profession and mentoring young nurses as they launch their own careers.
-She is active in numerous professional organizations including the New Jersey League for Nursing and the New Jersey Nursing Students Executive Board, to which she serves as a consultant.
-Seaman also is a member of the National Association of Pediatric Nurses Associates and Practitioners. and serves as a consultant for the New Jersey Nursing Students Executive Board.
+Throughout her career, Kimberly Seaman has been dedicated to educating students entering the nursing profession and mentoring young nurses as they launch their own careers.
+She is active in numerous professional organizations and serves as a consultant for the New Jersey Nursing Students Executive Board.
 As a student advocate, she actively engages those she teaches to be involved in professional and service opportunities.

-Seaman earned both her master’s degree in nursing education and a bachelor’s degree in nursing education from the University of Texas Health Science Center in San Antonio.
+Kimberly Seaman is currently pursuing her PhD in nursing education from Walden University.
+She received both her master’s degree in nursing education and a bachelor’s degree in nursing education from the University of Texas Health Science Center in San Antonio.

 School of Nursing

 65 Bergen Street